 Crummy, 63, of Morrison, Colorado, was charged in a criminal information on July 27, 2016, in the U.S. District Court for the District of Columbia with one count of conspiring to commit wire fraud.
 He waived the requirement of being charged by way of federal indictment, agreed to the filing of the information and accepted responsibility for his criminal conduct.
 The charge carries a statutory maximum of five years in prison and potential financial penalties.

-The Honorable Ketanji Brown Jackson scheduled sentencing for Dec.
-13, 2016.
+The Honorable Ketanji Brown Jackson scheduled a sentencing hearing for Dec.
+13.

 Court documents state that MCC violated the provisions of the SBA 8(a) program.
 The SBA 8(a) development program is designed to award contracts to businesses that are owned by “one or more socially and economically disadvantaged individuals.”
 To qualify for the 8(a) program, a business must be at least 51 percent owned and controlled by a U.S. citizen (or citizens) of good character who meet the SBA’s definition of socially and economically disadvantaged.
 The firm must also be a small business (as defined by the SBA) and show a reasonable potential for success.
 Participants in the 8(a) program are subject to regulatory and contractual limits.
 Also, under the program, the disadvantaged business is required to perform a certain percentage of the work.
 For the types of contracts under investigation here, the SBA 8(a)-certified companies were required to perform 15 percent or more of the work with its own employees.